CNAG-Biomedical-Informatics/pheno-ranker/utils/bff_pxf_simulator/README.md

        -diseases                      Number of [1]
        -exposures                     IDEM
-       -procedures                    IDEM
        -phenotypicFeatures            IDEM
        -procedures                    IDEM
        -treatments                    IDEM
-       -max-[term]-pool               To narrow the selection to N first array elements
+       -max-[term]-pool               To narrow the selection to N first array elements.
+       -max-ethnicity-pool            Each individual can have only 1 ethnicity.
+However, you can also set a fixed sample size for the pool

      Generic Options;
        -debug                         Print debugging (from 1 to 5, being 5 max)